A/B Testing for Emails: Simple Steps to Optimize Your 2024 Campaigns

 Not Running Tests Simultaneously

-You want to do this simultaneously when sending out your two sets of emails.
-This will ensure that the time you send your emails does not influence the results.
+Remember timing is a variable.
+So unless it is the variable you are testing for you need to send out both sets of emails simultaneously.
+This ensure that the time you send your emails does not influence the final results.

 Stopping Tests Too Early